What is the "Teen Paddle"?

-Given the close interactions of staff and participants during our expedition, we are implementing COVID-19 safety measures for the 2022 Teen Paddle.
+Given the close interactions of staff and participants during our expedition, we are implementing COVID-19 safety measures for the 2023 Teen Paddle.
 COVID vaccination is required for all participants and staff.
-Additional safety considerations include individual tents for participants and mask-wearing in indoor spaces.
-These measures may be adapted to meet local, state, and federal guidance if needed as the July dates get closer.
+Additional safety considerations include a personal tent option for participants and optional mask-wearing in indoor spaces.
+These measures may be adapted to meet local, state, and federal guidance if needed as the June dates get closer.

 "At the beginning of the first day I was really unsure about how this adventure was going to turn out...
 We got to go canoeing in the afternoon, and...I was very nervous at first, mostly because I had never been in a canoe, or the [one in charge of steering] one.
 After much frustration I finally got the hang of it .
 As my mom drove away, I thought of all the future fun I was going to have."